PSBlockx/PS2-Font-Replacer/README.md

 As such, particularly bold fonts, or fonts with wider spaces between characters, such as monospaced fonts, can lead to text being cut off.
 Do experiment with different fonts, there are literally tens of thousands of them.
 The font you originally wanted may not end up being your favorite.

+## Randomize Function
+Have too many fonts to choose from or want to see what kind of craziness you can create without planning?
+Check the randomize box and see what you get!
+Just give the program a folder with a bunch of fonts (the wackier the better) and click the ReRandomize button.
+Both your primary game font and the chatbox font will each randomly be assigned a font from your selected folder.